-- a) Every residential unit in Business 1 Sub-Zone shall be provided with an outdoor living area as follows: - i.
-A balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m which is readily accessible from the main living room. - b) Every residential unit in Residential 3A-D Sub-Zones shall be provided with an outdoor living area with dimensions as follows (except that residential units above ground level shall comply with clause (c) below): - i.
-Shall have a minimum area of 60m2OR - Integrated Residential Development or Retirement -Facilities shall have a minimum area of 40m2 - Shall contain a minimum dimension of 3m measured at right angles to the perimeter of the area; - iii.
-Must be capable of containing a 6m diameter circle; and - iv.
-Shall not be located on the southern side of the residential unit; and - v.
-Shall be readily accessible from the main living area; and - vi.
-Shall not be obstructed by buildings, parking spaces or vehicle access and manoeuvring areas, other than an outdoor swimming pool; and vii.
-Residential units above the ground floor shall be have a balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m and which is readily accessible from a living room located on the east, north or west side of the residential unit; and c) [DELETED]
+- Every dwelling residential unit in Business 1 Sub-Zone shall be provided with an outdoor living area as follows: - i.
+A balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m which is readily accessible from the main living room. - b) Every dwelling residential unit in Residential 3A-D Sub-Zones shall be provided with an outdoor living area with dimensions as follows (except that dwelling residential unit above ground level shall comply with clause (c) below): - i.
+Shall have a minimum area of 60mOR - Integrated Residential Development or Retirement -Facilities shall have a minimum area of 40m2 - Shall contain a minimum dimension of 3m measured at right angles to the perimeter of the area; and - iii.
+Must be capable of containing a 6m diameter circle; and

-d) [DELETED]

-e) Screening of Storage and Service Areas
+- iv.
+Shall not be located on the southern side of the dwelling residential unit; and - v.
+Shall be readily accessible from a the main living area; and - vi.
+Shall not be obstructed by buildings, parking spaces or vehicle access and manoeuvring areas, other than an outdoor swimming pool; and - vii.
+Dwelling residential unit above the ground floor shall be have a balcony or terrace with a minimum area of 10m with a minimum depth of 2m and which is readily accessible from a living room located on the east, north or west side of the dwelling residential unit; and - c) [DELETED] - d) [DELETED] - e) Screening of Storage and Service Areas